pail23/energy-assistant-backend/docs/config_file.md

 This is a device managed by Home Assistant.
 Energy Assistant will display the current power consumption and provides different statistics on energy consumption like self sufficiency.

-In case you are setting the `model` and `manufaturer` or the `state`, the device will detect it's state (`on` or `off`) based on the power consumption.
+In case you are setting the `model` and `manufacturer` or the `state`, the device will detect it's state (`on` or `off`) based on the power consumption.
 This state information can then be used to log the sessions of the device (in case `store_sessions` is set to `True`).
 Example: You have a dish washer connected through a smart plug.
 This device type the detects if the dishwasher is running or not.

 - `icon`: mdi icon shown in the UI
-- `power`: Home Assistant entity for the current power consumtion of the device (in Watt)
+- `power`: Home Assistant entity for the current power consumption of the device (in Watt)
 - `energy`: Home Assistant entity for the total energy meter of the device (in kWh).
 In case the device does not provide this entity, you can setup a integration helper in Home Assistant.
 This is can be configured using the state value format described above.
 - `manufacturer`: Manufacturer of the device.
 - `model`: Model of the device